flowdev/comb/error_handling.md

 Else just return the error.

 ##### error:
-Switch to `mode=handle` and if the error came from the sub-parser, call it again, else return.
+Switch to `mode=handle` and return.

 ##### handle:
 Call sub-parser to find the error again.
-If the mode hasn't changed after the call, report a programming error because this parser should be the one switching to `mode=handle` or we missed the error.
+If the mode hasn't changed to `record` after the call, report a programming error because this parser should have been the one switching to `mode=handle` or we missed the error.

 ##### record:
 If `mode==record` at the start then this is the safe place wanted to recover to.